pamidev/PolishDartSystem/README.md

 for players' lists
 * automation of the registration and approval process of tournament participants
 * automation of the selection of pairs of players
+* keep games schedules
 * displaying individual game results and statistics

 ### in the future it is planned:
-* adding a "scoreboard" module that will help collect and convert points entered during the game to ultimately generate statistics for a given game and the entire tournament
+* adding a `scoreboard` module that will help collect and convert points entered during the game to ultimately generate statistics for a given game and the entire tournament
 * rescaling the application to support more tournaments and users
+* deploying and maintaining at VPS with own domain

 # Technologies: